What Is a SOC Report and Bridge Letter? A Guide

 Another situation where bridge letters help is during organizational changes.
 If you’ve merged with another company, restructured your security team, or implemented new tools, a bridge letter can confirm that your core control environment is still functioning even as you navigate these transitions.

-What Should a SOC 2 Bridge Letter Include?
+What Goes Into a SOC 2 Bridge Letter?

 A well-written SOC 2 bridge letter should cover a few essential elements to be credible and useful to your customers.